delphidabbler/ddab-lib-docs/FAQs/ConsoleAppClasses.md

 This is because Delphi 2009 and later (the "Unicode Delphis") use the Unicode Windows API (earlier versions used the ANSI API).
 It is a peculiarity of the Unicode implementation of the `CreateProcess` API function (which `[[(Docs.)TPJConsoleApp]]` uses) that causes this access violation.
 This peculiarity wasn't present in the ANSI version of the function.

-Check [[https://forums.codegear.com/thread.jspa?threadID=12826 | this post]] for an explanation of the issue.

->The classes have been updated to work round this problem.
+> The classes have been updated to work round this problem.
 You need to update to release 1.0.2 or later.

 ## FAQ 2